Herz-Cloud-AI-GmbH/corporate-claude-code-setup/README.md

 - Inside Vertex AI go to Model Garden
 - Enable an endpoint for the latest Claude Sonnet model.
   - At the time of creating this Readme, the latest version was `claude-sonnet-4-5@20250929`.
-  - The model id of your activated Claude Sonnet model needs to entered later in the `.env` file.
+  - The model id of your activated Claude Sonnet model needs to be entered later in the `.env` file.
   - The Claude Sonnet model is later specified in the `.env` file as the `ANTHROPIC_MODEL`.
 - Similarly enable an endpoint for the latest Claude Haiku model.
   - This model is later specified in the `.env` file as the `ANTHROPIC_SMALL_FAST_MODEL`.